GannonHiggins/CS471/README.md

 # CS471
 Homework for CS471 Class

 To compile on Linux use the commands:
-> gcc test.cpp
-> ./a.out
-OR
  >g++ test.cpp
  >./a.out